kirkrodrigues/yscope-docs/docs/index.md

 :link: https://github.com/y-scope/yscope-log-viewer
 YScope Log Viewer (yscope-log-viewer)
 ^^^
-A log viewer for logs that use CLP’s IR stream format including features like filtering by log level and viewing large files.
+A web interface for viewing logs that use CLP’s IR stream format including features like filtering by log level and viewing large files.
 :::

 ::::